 And there you go!

-I hope this post helps you know everything you need to know about Monstera Plant Care so you can add one to your home!
+I hope this post helps you know everything you need to know about Monstera Propagation and Plant Care so you can add one to your home!
 They’re a very easy plant that create quite a statement in your home.
 I highly recommend them!

 If you want more plant posts, be sure to check out my 7 amazing low light plants – especially if you think you have a black thumb!